-Failure to comply with the above requirements by the day after Labor Day of the current school year will result in the student's exclusion from school until the required health forms are presented to the school, subject to certain exceptions.
-A student will not be excluded from school due to his or her parent/guardian's failure to obtain a developmental screening or a social and emotional screening.
+parent/guardian's failure to obtain a developmental screening or a social and emotional screening.

 New students who register mid-term have 30 days following registration to comply with the health examination and immunization requirements.
 If a medical reason prevents a student from receiving a required immunization 30 days following registration, the student must present an immunization schedule and a statement of the medical reasons causing the delay.
 The schedule and statement of medical reasons must be signed by a -physician licensed to practice medicine in all of its branches.

-Eve Examination
+Eye Examination

 All students entering kindergarten or the school for the first time must present proof by October 15 of the current school year of an eye examination performed within one year.
-Failure to present proof by October 15, allows the school to hold the (Policy 7:100.
-Health.
-Eye and.
-Dental Examinations: Immunizations; and Exclusion of Students)

-student's report card until the student presents: (1) proof of a completed eye examination, or (2) that an eye examination will take place within 60 days after October 15.
+Failure to present proof by October 15, allows the school to hold the student's report card until the student presents: (1) proof of a completed eye examination, or (2) that an eye examination will take place within 60 days after October 15.